MathPath

-MathPath is a mathematics enrichment summer program for students ages 11–14 (middle school age in the US).
+MathPath is a mathematics enrichment summer program for students ages 11–14 (middle-school age in the US).
 It is four weeks long, and moves to a different location each year.
 MathPath is visited by mathematicians such as John H. Conway and Francis Su.

 It was probably the original, and is still one of the few, international residential high-end summer camps exclusively for mathematics and exclusively for students of middle school age.

 History

-MathPath was founded in 2002 by George Rubin Thomas, who had previously founded Mathcamp for high school students and has since founded Epsiloncamp for children age 7–11 (in 2011, originally aged 8-11) and Delta Camp for children 6 and 7 (in 2014 and 2015, now merged with Epsilon Camp).
+MathPath was founded in 2002 by George Rubin Thomas, who had previously founded Mathcamp for high school students and has since founded Epsiloncamp for children age 7–11 (in 2011, originally aged 8–11) and Delta Camp for children 6 and 7 (in 2014 and 2015, now merged with Epsilon Camp).
 His goal was to inspire and advance the most mathematically gifted middle school age students, through a summer camp.

 Subjects

-At MathPath, students learn about many math topics that are rarely taught in American schools, or taught in much depth, such as non-Euclidean geometry, advanced Euclidean geometry, number theory, combinatorics, induction, spherical trigonometry, mathematical origami, and the mathematics of card shuffling.
+At MathPath, students learn about many math topics that are rarely taught in American schools, or not taught in much depth, such as non-Euclidean geometry, advanced Euclidean geometry, number theory, combinatorics, induction, spherical trigonometry, mathematical origami, and the mathematics of card shuffling.
 They also learn some history of math and work on mathematical writing.
 Topics vary somewhat each year, depending on instructor interest.
 As well, students have the opportunity to prepare for contests such as MATHCOUNTS, AMC, or AIME.